amihaiemil/amihaiemil.github.io/_posts/2017-01-24-selenium-and-junit-the-right-way.markdown

 * Why are there so many different flows?
  All the unit tests should have a common framework.

 My point is that such tests are **unstable and unmaintainable**.
 For one, Selenium always tends to break because of some timing issues and other reasons that have nothing to do with your test code (still, you'll have to fix it somehow; worst case scenario, by using ``Thread.sleep()``).
-Second, you have 1000 tests all written differently, performing different flows and such.
-Lastly, your UI tests are 100%, coupled with Selenium - tomorrow you might decide to change the technology, why should you rewrite your tests?
+Second, you have 1000 tests all written differently and performing different flows.
+Lastly, your UI tests are 100% coupled with Selenium - tomorrow you might decide to change the technology, why should you rewrite your tests?

 What is the answer to this?
 Surely, it is none of the tricks that JUnit offers - things such as parameterized runners or setup/destroy methods.